MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/deploy-microsoft-365-apps-cloud.md

 ### Use different update channels for Office

 With Microsoft 365 Apps, you can control how frequently your users receive feature updates to their Office applications.
 To do so, you choose an update channel for your users.

-In this article, we recommend Semi-Annual Enterprise Channel (Preview) for your pilot group and Semi-Annual Enterprise Channel for the rest of your organization.
-You can, however, choose Current Channel, which provides users with the newest features of Office as soon as they're ready.
+In this article, we're using Semi-Annual Enterprise Channel (Preview) for your pilot group and Semi-Annual Enterprise Channel for the rest of your organization.
+You can, however, choose to deploy Current Channel, which provides users with the newest features of Office as soon as they're ready.
+In that scenario, you'd deploy Current Channel (Preview) to your pilot group.

 A single Office installation package can only include one type of channel, so each new channel requires an additional package.
 For more details, see [Overview of update channels for Microsoft 365 Apps](overview-update-channels.md).

 ### Deploy Visio and Project alongside the core Office apps